KazDragon/consolepp/README.md

 ## Installation - Conan

-You can also use [The Conan Package Manager](https://conan.io/) to install Telnet++ and its dependencies.
+You can also use [The Conan Package Manager](https://conan.io/) to install Console++ and its dependencies.

 ## Features / Roadmap / Progress